 - Motion types

 The amplitude, or one-half of a stroke of a shaker, is determined by the vibrator’s eccentric weight.
-Normally, shakers use low amplitudes and high vibrator speeds.
-Fine screen shakers have high amplitudes at lower speeds to prevent plugging of the screens.
-Speed of vibration is important to ensure efficient removal of cuttings from the screen.
+Typically, shakers use low amplitudes and high vibrator speeds.
+Fine screen shakers have high amplitudes at lower rates to prevent plugging of the screens.
+Vibration speed is essential to remove cuttings from the screen efficiently.
 Shale shakers are now available with variable speed control.

 Most modem shakers use linear motion.
 Linear motion shakers have the vibrator mounted at the front of the basket through the center of gravity.
-Linear motion is achieved by using two counter-rotating vibrators/shafts which, because of their positioning and vibration dynamics, will naturally operate in phase.
-They are located so that a line drawn from the shakers center of gravity bisects at 90° a line drawn between the two axes of rotation.
-This gives a sawtooth-type motion allowing longer residence time on the screen and increased throughput compared to unbalanced and balanced motion-type shakers.
+We can achieve linear motion by using two counter-rotating vibrators/shafts.
+Because of their positioning and vibration dynamics, they will naturally operate in phase.
+They are located so that a line drawn from the shaker’s center of gravity bisects at 90°, a line drawn between the two axes of rotation.
+This design gives a sawtooth-type motion allowing longer residence time on the screen and increased throughput compared to unbalanced and balanced motion-type shakers.

 Base the number of shakers required on the economics and physical constraints of the specific application.

-A “ballpark” estimate of shaker requirements, based on average drilling conditions can be made from the following table.
-This is a very rough estimate and should be used only as a guide.
+Based on average drilling conditions, We can make a “ballpark” estimate of shaker requirements from the following table.
+This estimation is very rough and should be used only as a guide.

 |GPM / Max Viscosity||5 cP||10 cP||15 cP||20 cP||25 cP||30 cP||40 cP||50 cP||60 cP|

-The guide however does not reflect the performance of the most modern market-leading shale shakers.
+The guide, however, needs to reflect the performance of the most modern market-leading shale shakers.
 The Derrick Flo-Line Cleaner 514 will outperform smaller units and allow fewer units to be used with finer screens to produce the same fluid handling ability.

 position in the system

 Positioned downstream of the gumbo trap and flow distribution system.
-May comprise a single set or a dual set or cascade system.
+It may comprise a single set or a dual set, or a cascade system.

 setting up Shale Shaker Tips

 - Use enough shakers to provide a sufficient non-blanked screen area to run 100 mesh or finer screens.
-Shaker setup should be sufficient to process solids-laden fluids at maximum flow rates over any significant hole interval.
+The Shaker setup should adequately process solids-laden fluids at maximum flow rates over any significant hole interval.

 - For double-deck shakers, run a coarser screen on top and a finer screen on the bottom.
 The coarser screen should be at least two meshes coarser.
 Watch for a torn bottom screen.
 Replace or patch torn screens at once.
-Cover 75% to 80% of the bottom screen with mud to maximize utilization of the available screen area.
+Cover 75% to 80% of the bottom screen with mud to maximize the available screen area utilization.
 Flow back pans are recommended for improving coverage and throughput.

-- For a single deck shaker with parallel screens, try to run all the same mesh screens.
-If coarser screens are necessary to prevent mud loss, no more than two meshes should be on the shaker at one time, with the finer mesh screen closest to the possum belly.
+- Try running all the same mesh screens for a single deck shaker with parallel screens.
+If coarser screens are necessary to prevent mud loss, up to two meshes should be on the shaker at once, with the finer mesh screen closest to the possum belly.
 The two meshes should have approximately the same size opening.
 For example, use a combination of 100 mesh (140u) and 80 mesh (178u), not 100 mesh (140u) and 50 mesh (279u).
 Cover 75% to 80% of the screen area with mud to properly utilize the screen surface area.

-- Use spray bars (mist only) as needed for sticky clay, etc. Use spray bars only with unweighted water-based muds.
-Spray bars are not recommended for weighted or oil-based muds.
+- Use spray bars (mist only) for sticky clay, etc. Use spray bars only with unweighted water-based mud.
+Many mud companies (List Of 25 Drilling Fluids Companies Data In One Place) don’t recommend spray bars for weighted or oil-based mud.

-- Do not bypass or operate with torn screens; these are the main causes of plugged hydrocyclones.
-Use screens with mesh back-up so that coarser solids will be screened out when the finer mesh tears.
+- Do not bypass or operate with torn screens; these are the leading causes of plugged hydrocyclones.
+Use screens with mesh backup so they can screen out coarser solids when the finer mesh tears.